 The accelerator pedal position, referred to as APPS, is responsible for telling the ECM how depressed the pedal is.
 This controls throttle and tells the ECM to open or close the throttle body, affecting engine RPM’s.
 When the sensor fails, the ECM doesn’t receive a signal from the pedal, therefore not knowing what to do with engine speeds.

-This problem is mostly limited to 1998-2004 Cummins 5.9's.
+This problem is mostly limited to 1998-2004 5.9 Cummins diesel engine.
 When the sensor fails it usually sends no signal to the ECM.
 However, it can occasionally flash back on and send a signal to the computer which can cause the engine to surge or lunge forwards.
 Driving with a failed APPS will be nearly impossible and certainly dangerous.

 - P0121, P0122, P0222, P0223 Engine Codes

 Replacing the accelerator pedal position sensor is a pretty simple DIY.
 The APPS sensor is around $100-250 depending on whether you get an OEM or aftermarket replacement.